dxiai/styleguide/blogs.md

 Posts without this preamble will receive a notification.

 Categories MUST be a YAML list.
+Otherwise there will be trouble.

 ## Projects